Prehistoric Malaysia: 235,000 years ago – Paleolithic (Early Stone Age)

-The Niah Caves in Sarawak are an important prehistoric site where human remains dating to ca. 40,000 years ago have been found.
-Archaeologists have claimed a much earlier date for stone tools found in the Mansuli Valley, near Lahad Datu, Sabah, starting from 235,000 to 3,000 years ago.
-This makes it the oldest valley in Borneo prehistory that has been dated chronometrically.
+The Niah Caves in Sarawak are an important prehistoric site where human remains dating to approximately 40,000 years ago have been found.

+Archaeologists have claimed a much earlier date for stone tools discovered in the Mansuli Valley, near Lahad Datu, Sabah, dating from 235,000 to 3,000 years ago.
+This makes it the oldest valley in Borneo prehistory to have been chronometrically dated.

-Studies in Mansuli Valley and the discovery of other open sites in Sabah marked a new episode for the prehistory of Malaysia, with both open and cave sites providing the oldest dates yet for the prehistoric sites of Sabah.
-The cave site, Samang Buat Cave, was the oldest inhabited cave in Sabah and Borneo, dating back 46,000 years.
-The Mansuli open site was the oldest in Sabah and Borneo, in general, dating back 235,000 years.
-The findings at both sites gave a chronology of their prehistory which showed repetitive habitation at both sites.
+Studies in the Mansuli Valley, along with the discovery of other open sites in Sabah, marked a new phase in the prehistory of Malaysia, with both open and cave sites providing the earliest dates for prehistoric sites in Sabah.
+The cave site Samang Buat Cave is considered the oldest inhabited cave in Sabah and Borneo, dating back 46,000 years.
+The Mansuli open site is the oldest in Sabah and Borneo overall, dating back 235,000 years.

+Findings at both sites provide a chronology of regional prehistory and indicate repeated habitation.